Abhisek-07/Capstone-Project/README.md

 # Capstone-Project
-Undergrad major project on predicting heart and kidney diseases using several parameters with the help of
+Undergrad major project on predicting heart and kidney diseases using several parameters using AI and ML tools